We've noticed a pretty strong response from commenters when we use the term "NoPa" on Hoodline.

 Of course, realtors have financial motivations in marking where neighborhood lines end and begin.
 However, it is worth referencing that houses listed in the shaded area above will be defined by realtors as Western Addition, and houses outside of that shading will not.

 And it's perhaps no surprise that Western Addition has shrunk, especially in recent years.
 A controversial mid-century redevelopment effort displaced much of the area's long-time residents, destroying housing units, forcing businesses to close, and dividing communities via the creation of Geary Boulevard.
-For more details on this troubling period in San Francisco development, check out this excellent article at FoundSF.
+For more details on this troubling period in San Francisco development, check out this excellent article

 The borders of Western Addition have a rich and complicated history, but we were specifically curious about the neighborhood that inspired our research: the area north of the Panhandle.